keirthana/anbox-cloud-docs/howto/install-appliance/install-on-aws.md

 Connect to the virtual machine hosting the appliance using SSH.
 To do so, use the user name `ubuntu` and provide the path to your private key file.
 See [Connect to your Linux instance using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) for instructions on how to connect.

-## Finish the installation

-Perform the following steps to finish the appliance installation on the virtual machine.
-If you are not already familiar with how to perform these steps, see {ref}`tut-installing-appliance` for detailed instructions.
+## Install additional packages

+Some preparation is required for using Anbox Cloud that involves installing additional packages.
+To prepare your machine for further steps, run:

+    anbox-cloud-appliance prepare-node-script
+    anbox-cloud-appliance prepare-node-script | sudo bash -ex

-1. Prepare the virtual machine and install additional required packages.
-See {ref}`sec-prepare-machine` for instructions.
+These commands take you through the steps of reviewing and applying the script that installs required kernel modules and any necessary GPU driver packages.
+See {ref}`sec-prepare-machine` for more information.

-1. Initialise the appliance.
-See {ref}`sec-initialise-appliance` for instructions.
+## Initialise the installation

+To initialise the appliance, run:

+    sudo anbox-cloud-appliance init

+You will be asked a few questions when you run the `init` command.
+Accept the default answers if you do not want to make any changes.

+## Register with the dashboard

+After initialisation, you must register your user account with the Anbox Cloud dashboard to access it.
+Run:

+    sudo anbox-cloud-appliance dashboard register <your Ubuntu SSO email address>

-1. Register your Ubuntu SSO account with the appliance dashboard.
-See {ref}`sec-register-dashboard` for instructions.
+See {ref}`sec-register-dashboard` for more information.

+## Done

-When you are done, you can log into the appliance dashboard using `https://your-machine-address` with your Ubuntu SSO account.
+You can now log in to the appliance dashboard using `https://your-machine-address` with your Ubuntu SSO credentials.